JustAGhosT/twinesandstraps/docs/DEPLOYMENT_PIPELINE.md

 ### "Unauthorized: could not retrieve project" Error

-This error occurs when the Netlify deployment fails due to authentication issues.
+This error occurs when the Azure deployment fails due to authentication issues.
 Common causes and solutions:

 1. **Missing GitHub Secrets**
-   - Ensure both `NETLIFY_AUTH_TOKEN` and `NETLIFY_SITE_ID` are set in your GitHub repository secrets
+   - Ensure `AZURE_CREDENTIALS` and `AZURE_SUBSCRIPTION_ID` are set in your GitHub repository secrets
    - Go to: Repository → Settings → Secrets and variables → Actions
    - Add/verify the secrets are present

 2. **Invalid or Expired Token**
-   - Netlify personal access tokens can expire or be revoked
+   - Azure service principal credentials can expire or be revoked
-   - Generate a new token: Netlify → User Settings → Applications → Personal access tokens
+   - Regenerate credentials: Run `.\infra\scripts\setup-azure.ps1 <subscription-id>`
-   - Update the `NETLIFY_AUTH_TOKEN` secret in GitHub
+   - Update the `AZURE_CREDENTIALS` secret in GitHub

 3. **Incorrect Site ID**
-   - Verify the Site ID matches your Netlify site
+   - Verify the subscription ID and resource group names match your Azure setup
-   - Find it: Netlify dashboard → Site Settings → General → Site ID
+   - Check: Azure Portal → Subscriptions
-   - Update the `NETLIFY_SITE_ID` secret if incorrect
+   - Update the `AZURE_SUBSCRIPTION_ID` and resource group secrets if incorrect

 4. **Token Lacks Site Access**
-   - The token must belong to a user with access to the Netlify site
+   - The service principal must have Contributor role on the subscription
    - Ensure the token owner is a team member with deploy permissions

 ### Verifying Secrets Are Set